Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Introduction

-When the financial regulator has available funds to bailout each bank of the network, \cite{jackson2020credit} characterize the minimum bailout budget needed to ensure systemic solvency and prove that computing it is an NP-hard problem.
-When the financial authority has limited bailout budget, \cite{demange2018contagion} proposes the threat index as a means to determine which banks should receive cash during a default episode and suggests a greedy algorithm for this process. \cite{egressy2021bailouts} focus on how central banks should decide which insolvent banks to bailout and formulate corresponding optimization problems. \cite{dong2021some} introduce an efficient greedy-based clearing algorithm for an extension of the Eisenberg-Noe model, while also studying bailout policies when banks in default have no assets to distribute.
-We note that the problem of injecting cash (as subsidies) in financial networks has been studied (in a different context) in microfinance markets \citep{IO18}.
+When the financial regulator has available funds to bailout each bank of the network, \cite{jackson2020credit} \mk{consider} the minimum bailout budget to ensure systemic solvency and prove that computing it is an \NP-hard problem.
+When the financial authority has limited bailout budget, \cite{demange2018contagion} proposes the threat index as a means to determine which banks should receive cash during a default episode and suggests a greedy algorithm for this process. \cite{calafiore2024default} introduce a new concept termed default resilience margin that measures the maximum amplitude of assets price fluctuations without generating additional insolvencies. \cite{egressy2021bailouts} \mk{study} how central banks should decide which insolvent banks to bailout and formulate corresponding optimization problems, \mk{while considering the market value as a metric for the welfare of the system.
+They derive several hardness results for various natural objectives, most of which assume non-trivial default costs.} \cite{dong2021some} introduce an efficient greedy-based clearing algorithm for an extension of the Eisenberg-Noe model, while also studying bailout policies when banks in default have no assets to distribute.
+Note that the problem of injecting cash (as subsidies) in financial networks has been studied (in a different context) in microfinance markets \citep{IO18}. \hz{\cite{klages2022optimal} investigate the optimal bailout policy within a \mk{financial} network model featuring cross-holdings and portfolio overlaps.} Most relevant to our setting is the paper by \cite{PapachristouK2022stimulus} who consider a setting where there is a fixed amount that can be offered to each bank and prove that finding the optimal \emph{discrete}\footnote{\mk{Note that the term ``discrete'' in \citep{PapachristouK2022stimulus} refers to a cash injection policy where a bank is either allocated a given fixed amount or not, which is different to the integer payments considered in Theorem \ref{thm:alg-1}a of our paper.}} bailout scheme is an \NP-hard problem; they design and analyze approximation algorithms, and prove hardness-of-approximation results.
+Furthermore, in \citep{papachristou2023dynamic}, they extend the static Eisenberg-Noe model in a dynamic manner, formulate the optimal cash injection problem as a Markov Decision Process, present how to efficiently compute optimal policies when amounts can come from a range and provide approximation algorithms for the setting where there is a single fixed amount that can be offered to each bank.

-Further work includes \citep{SS20} that considers the incentives banks might have to approve the removal of a set of liabilities forming a directed cycle in the financial network, while \citep{SSB17} considers the complexity of finding clearing payments when CDS contracts are allowed.
-In a similar spirit, \citep{IKV21} studies the clearing problem from the point of view of irrationality and approximation strength, while \citep{papp2020default} studies which banks are in default, and how much of their liabilities these defaulting banks can pay.